yuyangtao11/Yuyang-Tao-Degree-Project/mimic/README.md

 ### Workflow
 1. **Import MIMIC-IV data into PostgreSQL**
-   Load the raw MIMIC-IV tables into a local PostgreSQL instance so they can be queried from Python via `sqlalchemy`; Navicat is used for visual inspection during preprocessing.
+   Before running the scripts, the raw MIMIC-IV tables are first imported into a local PostgreSQL database.
+This enables direct access to the data through Python (via the `sqlalchemy` library) and allows efficient querying.

 2. **Merge_Pat_Adm.py**
    Extracts patient and admission information from PostgreSQL and stores `merged_with_readmission.csv`.